-Program A-3.6 Encourage the Development of Accessory Dwelling Units Program D-3.1 First Time Homebuyer Program and Affordable Homeownership Resources Noted; Not in scope of Housing Element The City does allow mixed-use by right.
-Buildings Affordable Homeownership Resources Noted; Not in scope of Housing Element The City does allow mixed-use by right.
-Buildings The City does allow mixed-use by right.
+· Need for Tiny homes, villages, community housing, trailers with wheels, yurts, villages, cooperative housing and to utilize large lots for more housing.
+Allow 'green' practices such as compost toilets Comment appears to apply to land outside City limits and has been transmitted to County for consideration Need to utilize detached garages for housing Program A-3.6 Encourage the Development of Accessory Dwelling Units Need to consider housing land trust model Program D-3.1 First Time Homebuyer Program and Affordable Homeownership Resources Need for the extension of the Joe Rodota Trail from Forestville to Jenner for safer bicycle travel Noted; Not in scope of Housing Element Need opportunities to rezone commercial areas, especially office rezone areas, into mixed use.
+Allow by right in office commercial zone, length of Hwy 116 (currently requires use permit) Allow for mixed-use development options and residential units on commercial zoned in the Highway 116 corridor by right rather than the more onerous use permit Need opportunities for creative land use and to get rid of single-family only zoning The City does allow mixed-use by right.
 Buildings with first floor commercial do not require a use permit to allow residential units on upper floors.
 Purely affordable developments are allowed by right Program A-3.4 Workforce Housing Overlay Zone may allow more housing by right in commercial areas Program A-3.5 Opportunities for By Right Housing will allow more housing by right in commercial and downtown zones when 40% of units are affordable.
 Noted; Statute does not require the elimination of single-family zoning.
-Programs are included to increase opportunities for creative land use, small units, and affordable housing within primarily single-family neighborhoods Program A-3.4 Workforce Housing Overlay Zone Program A-3.6 Encourage the Development of Accessory Dwelling Units Program A-3.6 Encourage the Development of Accessory Dwelling Units Program B-2.1 Expedite Processing for Affordable Housing Projects Program A-3.1 Objective Design Standards Program Program A-3.3 Missing Middle Housing See discussion on Parking Requirements in Technical Background Report See discussion on Historic Preservation in Technical Background Report Comments noted.
-Statute requires that the City plan and zone for additional housing despite community
+Programs are included to increase opportunities for creative land use, small units, and affordable housing within primarily single-family neighborhoods Program A-3.4 Workforce Housing Overlay Zone Program A-3.3 Missing Middle Housing Program A-3.6 Encourage the Development of Accessory Dwelling Units Streamline/ease permitting for property owners to build more housing Program A-3.6 Encourage the Development of Accessory Dwelling Units Program B-2.1 Expedite Processing for Affordable Housing Projects Program A-3.1 Objective Design Standards Program Program A-3.3 Missing Middle Housing Concerns about parking "More housing downtown would require more parking" suggestion of a 3-level parking garage at the public lot on Burnett Street.
+See discussion on Parking Requirements in Technical Background Report Concerns about preserving historic architecture See discussion on Historic Preservation in Technical Background Report Concerns about infrastructure, including sidewalks and traffic.
+Comments noted.
+Statute requires that the City plan and zone for additional housing despite community concerns related to growth and traffic.